Speeding Ticket Lawyers Chesapeake VA

 When you go to court in Chesapeake, VA for a reckless driving or speeding ticket, you need to understand that it requires the use of common sense, and it is important to hire a lawyer who practices in Chesapeake, VA.
 Anthony and the lawyers at Montagna Law know that it is important to fight for your clients in criminal and traffic matters.

 No case is too complex or too simple.
-When you may go to jail for a reckless driving charge or any traffic violation in Chesapeake, VA, call the experienced Chesapeake, VA reckless driving lawyers at Montagna Traffic Law.
+When you may go to jail for a reckless driving charge or any traffic violation in Chesapeake, VA, call the experienced Chesapeake, VA reckless driving lawyers on Montagna’s traffic defense law team.
 Our phone numbers are 757-625-3500 (to reach Anthony Montagna III 24 hours a day), 757-622-8056, and 757-622-8173 and help is only a phone call away.

-With Anthony L. Montagna, III, you can be confident that you have an experienced, professional Chesapeake traffic ticket lawyer on your side.
-In fact, our firm has over 150+ years of combined legal experience.
+With Anthony L. Montagna, III, you can be confident that you have an experienced, professional Chesapeake speeding ticket lawyer on your side.
+In fact, our firm has over 125+ years of combined legal experience.
 Anthony will fight to protect you and your family.
 He knows that every case is important to you, and he will battle for you in court.

-BIO OF CHESAPEAKE SPEEDING TICKET LAWYER ANTHONY MONTAGNA, III
+BIO OF CHESAPEAKE SPEEDING TICKET AND RECKLESS DRIVING DEFENSE LAWYER ANTHONY MONTAGNA, III

 Anthony was born on August 19, 1968 at Camp LeJeune, North Carolina.
 After several months, Anthony and his family moved to Norfolk, Virginia, his father’s home town.